Prayers of St. Ignatius and other Jesuits

 Your sadness my joy,

-in your humiliation may I be exalted.
+In your humiliation may I be exalted.

-may I find all my blessings in your trials.
+In a word, may I find all my blessings in your trials.
 Amen

 ~Blessed Peter Faber, S.J.